JamesWithLeo/JamesWithLeo/README.md

 - var oldLearning = new string[] {"python", "mysql", "github", "csharp"}
 - 💻 I consider myself as entry level dev,
 - 💞️ 	for now im just a simple student doing dreams bit by bit.
-- 📫 How to reach me ... you can't.
+- 📫 How to reach me ... add me on fb
+- FB: James Leo Ocampo

 <!---
 JamesWithLeo/JamesWithLeo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.